The Hidden Epidemic of Shame:

 MC-CAMFT is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for LMFTs, LCSWs, LPCCs and LEPs and maintains responsibility for this program and its content.
 Provider# 050097.

-- American Psychological Association: The Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
-Spiritual Competency Resource Center maintains responsibility for this program and its content.
+- CE credits for psychologists are provided by the Spiritual Competency Resource Center (SRCR) which is co-sponsoring this program.
+The Spiritual Competency Resource Center is approved by the American Psychological Association to sponsor continuing education for psychologists.
+The Spiritual Competency Resource Center maintains responsibility for this program and its content.

 You may cancel for a full refund up to 15 days in advance of the event, or a 50% refund between 5 and 14 days in advance of the event.
 No refunds for cancellations within 4 days of the event or for no-shows or failure to attend due to emergencies.
 Unused funds cannot be applied to future workshops.
 All requests for refunds must be submitted to Jennifer Farley by email at firstname.lastname@example.org.